-If the faecal occult blood test is positive you will then be referred for further investigation which is usually a colonoscopy.
+If the FOB test is positive you will then be referred for further investigation which is usually a colonoscopy.
 A colonoscopy is a test in which a long, thin, flexible telescope (a colonoscope) is passed through your back passage (rectum) into your large bowel (colon).
 In this way the whole of your colon and rectum can be looked at in detail.
 An alternative to colonoscopy is a CT colonography.

 There are various reasons other than bowel cancer for having a positive test.
 For example, some medical conditions including piles (haemorrhoids) can lead to a positive test.
 Most people with a positive test will NOT have bowel cancer.